 Skip to main content

 This guide walks you through setting up and using cubic’s AI code reviewer for the first time.
-By the end, you’ll know how to install the app, trigger reviews, interact with AI comments, and set up custom rules.
+By the end, you’ll know how to install the app, trigger reviews, interact with AI comments, and set up custom agents.

 1. Install the cubic GitHub App